AlexLig/Learn-Go-with-Tests/README.md

 # Learn-Go-with-Tests
-practice code while studing learn go with tests you can check it out here https://quii.gitbook.io/learn-go-with-tests/
+Practice code while studing learn go with tests

+You can check it out here https://quii.gitbook.io/learn-go-with-tests/